mjftw/pluma-automation/docs/tutorials/2-5-tutorial-board.md

-# Tutorial: Hardware Control - Bringing it all together
+# Tutorial: Hardware Control - Bringing it All Together

 The Board class is the software representation of our DUT, and our main entry point for hardware control.
 It mostly acts as a common container for the other hardware control classes.
 E.g. Console, Power, Storage.